-When a physician signs an employment contract the employer will reimburse the cost of many practice related expenses.
+When a physician signs an employment contract the employer will reimburse the cost of many practice related expenses and offer professional benefits.
 The items that will be reimbursed by the employer will be listed in the employment agreement.
 Tax implications must also be assessed with any reimburse business expenses (a CPA can help with this).
 A signing bonus or relocation reimbursement from employers are customarily assessed income taxes and standard deductions by the employer.

 Accountable Business Expenses

 An employer should pay for the following: